 Why Do Dogs Wag Their Tails?

 But they also use their tails to express their emotions and communicate with us and other dogs through wagging.
 A primary reason why many breeders advocate against tail docking.
 This is something that, like facial expressions for humans, is instinctual but can be controlled to send a message to those around them.
-Puppies learn to wag their tails at around a month and a half old, and it is one of the easiest ways to read a dog’s mind!
+Puppies learn to wag their tails at around a month and a half old, which is one of the easiest ways to read a dog’s mind!

 Why Do Dogs Communicate This Way?

 Dogs use facial expressions, body stances, as well as their eyes, ears, hackles, and tails to communicate with us.
-Tail wagging is easily the most universally recognizable way to read a dog’s body language.
-Even for people who aren’t used to being around them.
+Tail wagging is easily the most universally recognizable way to read a dog’s body language, even for people who aren’t used to being around them.